scummvm/director-tests/D4-mac/README.md

 castNum-puppets-setloc-moveable-d4: play with buttons and see the stats for configuration.

 sprite-properties-without-puppet: used for testing all the sprite properties and their behaviour in a absence of puppet.

+foreColor_blackrect_test: used to verify the default foreGround colors of sprite.